Ibadat Khana: Faith of the Divine

 By the late 1580s CE, Akbar began an attempt to reconcile the differences of all religions by creating a new faith, the Din-i-Ilahi ("Faith of the Divine"), which incorporated both pantheistic versions of Islamic Sufism (most notably Ibn Arabi's doctrine of Wahdat al-Wujud or Unity of Existence) and Bhakti or devotional movements of Hinduism.
 Even some elements of Christianity (like crosses), Zoroastrianism (fire ceremonies) and Jainism were amalgamated in the new religion.
 Akbar was greatly influenced by the teachings of Jain Acharyas Hir Vijay Suri and Jin Chandra Suri and gave up non-vegetarian food because of their influence.
 He declared Amari or non-killing of animals on the holy days of Jains like Paryushan and Mahavir Jayanti.
 He rolled back the Jizya tax from Jain pilgrimage places like Palitana.

 This faith, however, was not for the masses.
 In fact, the only "converts" to this new religion were the upper nobility of Akbar's court.
 Historians have so far been able to identify only 18 members of this new religion, including his closest minister Birbal.

 Alfred, Lord Tennyson's poem Akbar’s Dream lauds the Ibādat Khāna, ascribing tolerance and humanity to his "Divine Faith", while implicitly criticising the intolerance of 19th century British Christianity.

 A painting depicting the scenes of the Ibādat Khāna.

 Discovery of Ibadat Khana

 Different archaeologists and historians had different thoughts on the location of Ibadat Khana.
-Saeed Ahmed Mararavi, followed by Athar Abbas Rizvi and Vincent Flynn suggested that the mound between Jama Masjid and Jodha Bai's Mahal is the site of Ibadat Khana.
+Saeed Ahmed Mararavi, followed by Athar Abbas Rizvi and Vincent Flynn suggested that the mound between the jama masjid (congregational mosque) and Jodha Bai's Mahal is the site of Ibadat Khana.
 However, they had no tangible proof to support their argument.
-In early 1980s, K. K. Muhammed working under Prof. R. C. Gaur of Aligarh Muslim University excavated the mound and found the steps, platforms and boundary wall, which matched the painting of Ibadat Khana from Akbar's period.
+In early 1980s, K. K. Muhammed, working under R. C. Gaur of Aligarh Muslim University, excavated the mound and found the steps, platforms and boundary wall, which matched the painting of Ibadat Khana from Akbar's period.